History of Cairns: Continued growth

-The release of the first issue of printer Bob Bolton's glossy large-format color tourism magazine, The North Queensland Annual, in 1966 was a major advance for promoting the local area.
+The release of the first issue of printer Bob Bolton's glossy large-format colour tourism magazine, The North Queensland Annual, in 1966 was a major advance for promoting the local area.
 Later that same year, the first local television stations started broadcasting – ABC 9 in July, and FNQ 10 in September.
 In October, publication began of the city's first independent newspaper since the 1930s, The Northerner, which continued until April 1968.

 In 1969, Percy Trezise published a much-acclaimed book about the Quinkan Aboriginal cave paintings of Cape York Peninsula in 1969.
 As a result, these ancient paintings, long known to Cape residents, soon became a subject of much discussion throughout Australia and internationally.

 In 1970, the City Council became the first local council in Queensland to take possession of a Burroughs mainframe computer the size of a large domestic freezer and with "a memory capacity of 200 words".

 In 1972, a group of young people started a hippie colony at Weir Road, Kuranda near Barron Falls National Park after earlier attempts at Holloways Beach in 1967–71.
 The commune lasted only a few years before it was abandoned, with some determined individuals setting up splinter colonies at more isolated North Queensland areas, including Cedar Bay National Park, from which they were later evicted.
 Some members of the Weir Road community later rejoined society and became local tourism personalities.
 In October 1972 the new Captain Cook motel, notable for its colossal and controversial statue of Captain Cook, started daily advertising.
 Construction of the statue was unwittingly approved by the Council because an officer did not realise its proposed height had been provided in metric units, rather than imperial feet and inches.